Social recruiting on Facebook:

 Step 1: Find potential candidates

+Facebook recruitment offers a great, but underutilized opportunity to proactively search for candidates.
 Did you know that you can use Facebook as a proactive sourcing tool?
 You can find potential candidates using Facebook search option - and you don’t even need to have a company Facebook page to do it!
-You can use your own, personal Facebook account to proactively search for potential candidates on Facebook.
+You can use your own, personal Facebook account to proactively search for potential candidates when Facebook recruiting.

 Here’s how it works:

-Facebook has a powerful built-in search engine, called Graph Search.
-Graph Search utilises publicly-available information listed in Facebook users profiles.
+Facebook recruiting makes it easy to target your ideal candidates.
+This is because Facebook has a powerful built-in search engine, called Graph Search.
+Graph Search utilizes publicly-available information listed in Facebook users profiles.
 Many Facebook users share a lot of information on their profiles, including their location, education, work experience, (current or past) employers and even languages they speak.
 Facebook Graph Search allows you to find candidates who meet specific criteria using filters (e.g. city, education, company etc.).

-Click search button and voila - view your results!
+Click the search button and voila - view your results!

-*Just make sure to choose the “People” tab when viewing your results.
+*Just make sure to choose the “People” tab when viewing your Facebook recruitment results.

 Once you find your candidate persona, you can use their names to screen them in more details on LinkedIn and Google.
 If you find a right match, you can reach out to them through LinkedIn or even directly on Facebook.
-You can invite them to like your company’s Facebook or LinkedIn page and send them a messages with your job ad.
+You can invite them to like your company’s Facebook or LinkedIn page and send them a message with your Facebook recruiting job ad.

-Why is it s good to have a separate Career and Corporate Facebook page?
+Why is it good to have a separate Career and Corporate Facebook page?

-Because the purpose, audience and message your deliver on those two pages should be different.
+Because the purpose, audience and message you deliver on those two pages should be different.
 On your Corporate Facebook page you talk to your customers, and on your Career Facebook page you talk to potential employees.
-This is why big companies have both Corporate and Career pages on Facebook.
+This is why big companies who excel at Facebook recruiting have both Corporate and Career pages on Facebook.

 Best practice example:

-Step 3: Share your company cultureThe next step toward using Facebook to effectively recruit is to show off your company culture.
-Many research have proven that companies with strong Employer Branding strategies have much more success in attracting the right candidates.
+Step 3: Share your company cultureThe next step in Facebook recruiting is to show off your company culture.
+Research has proven that companies with strong Employer Branding strategies are more successful in attracting the right candidates.

 If you display a great culture within your company, people will want to become a part of it!
-Give potential candidates a glimpse of what it’s like working with you and allow them to see how your business operates and what your company looks like beyond the typical flashy brand advertisements.
+Social recruitment offers a great opportunity to give potential candidates a glimpse of what it’s like working at your company.
+Use Facebook recruiting to let potential candidates see how your business operates and what your company looks like beyond the typical flashy brand advertisements.

 How to do it?

 Post photos and videos which show what it’s like to work at your company.
 Facebook makes it easy to be visual with your storytelling.
-People want to be able to envision themselves working for companies, so here photos really are worth a thousand words.
-So without further ado, let’s take a look at the best practice examples!
+People want to be able to envision themselves working for companies, so when it comes to Facebook recruitment, photos really are worth a thousand words.
+So without further ado, let’s take a look at the best practice examples of showcasing company culture in Facebook recruitment!

 Best practice examples:

-Start with introducing your team.
-Post quotes and photos from your employees, like Dell.
+Start by introducing your team.
+Post quotes and photos from your employees, like Dell, who does wonders in Facebook recruiting!
+See it for yourself:

 And make sure to highlight their team spirit!